JKostov/bigdata/README.md

 - RandomForestClassificationModel is trained
 - The model is using `WeatherType`, `WeatherSeverity`, `Latitude` and `Longitude` to predict Traffic event type
 - After that evalutaion of the predictions is done and the result is that the model is 70% accurate.

+# Big-data 4 - Spark ML with streaming project

+Implementation of the last project is in the `ml-streaming` folder.
+It is using SparkML trained model to predict values that are coming from kafka topic.
+After the third projects trains the model with the dataset, it saves the model on the hadoop HDFS.
+This projects is loading that model and using it to predict values from a stream.